aliyaakns/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-This project is a capstone project for the applide data science course in coursera.
+This project is the capstone project for the Applied Data Science course on Coursera.
+It integrates key concepts from the course, including data wrangling, exploratory data analysis, visualization, and interactive dashboard development.
+The project focuses on analyzing SpaceX launch data to identify trends, assess launch success rates, and explore geographic patterns using Python libraries such as Pandas, Folium, Plotly, and Dash.
+Through this hands-on application, learners demonstrate their ability to extract insights from real-world datasets and build interactive data-driven solutions.